falkr/ttm4115/pages/unit-4-req/teamwork-1.md

 This task kicks off your work with the semester project, but is open-ended in the sense that you will probably not come up with the final document in this session.
 You will most likely have question about this document.
 [Submit them in the discussion forum](https://teams.microsoft.com/l/channel/19%3AP5LlsVvj6b7cUHo3BA4KJeQZ9e2eik1Lftgm9vAUcrg1%40thread.tacv2/General?groupId=ac28add7-919a-4e18-a323-012e3ccdea9a), i.e., the General Page of our Microsoft Team, and discuss them.
 (We will also be involved in the discussion.)

-Based on the coarse idea of the system you will describe a set of use cases in the following.
+Based on the coarse idea of the system, you will describe a set of use cases in the following.

 :delivery: You don't need to deliver this document this week, as it will be part of the delivery for the semester project.
 Create a folder in your own Team channel where you store all semester project related documents.
 You can also create a private team for that, where only you can access the documents.